-- B. Each nursing home administrator shall complete at least forty (40) classroom or clock hours of continuing education or its equivalent under an approved Continuing Education program each two-year period. - C. For new administrators licensed within a biennial period, this requirement shall be prorated at 1.5 hours per month.
+- B. Each nursing home administrator shall complete at least forty (40) classroom or clock hours of continuing education or its equivalent under an approved Continuing Education program each 2-year period.
+A minimum of twenty (20) hours shall be earned from Board approved courses. - C. For new administrators licensed within a biennial period, this requirement shall be prorated at 1.5 hours per month.